-Wondering how to store Christmas ornaments so they won’t break?
+Wondering how to store Christmas decorations and ornaments so they won’t break?
 Keep scrolling to find out my top Christmas ornament storage solutions!

-Let’s be honest: how many broken Christmas ornaments did you find this year when you decorated your tree?
+Let’s be honest: how many broken Christmas trinkets did you find this year when you decorated your tree?
+Don’t you just wish there was an easy and safe way how to store Christmas ornaments?

-Usually, I’m much better about taking my time and making sure all my Christmas ornaments are secure before packing them away for next year.
+Usually, I’m much better about taking my time and ensuring all my Christmas accessories are secure before packing them away for next year.

-I thought I’d be okay since we primarily use soft and shatterproof ornaments in our effort to childproof our Christmas tree.
+I thought I’d be okay since we primarily use soft and shatterproof ornaments to childproof our Christmas tree.

-However, I still found paper ornaments that had ripped, soft ornaments that had holes in them, and ornament balls that were missing the top part.
+However, I still found paper ornaments that had ripped, soft ornaments with holes in them, and ornament balls missing the top part.

-We moved all our Christmas stuff from our basement to the rafters in our garage and that might have been the reason behind a few of the broken ornaments.
+We moved all our Christmas stuff from our basement to the rafters in our garage, which might have been the reason behind some of the broken ornaments.

 So, this year, I’m taking my time and going back to packing each ornament carefully to ensure safe Christmas ornament storage.

-Keep scrolling to use these simple tips to store fragile Christmas ornaments so that nothing gets broken while in storage.
+Keep scrolling to use these simple tips to store fragile Christmas decorations so that nothing gets broken while in storage.

 Best Way to Store Christmas Ornaments FAQs

-Before storing Christmas ornaments, take a few minutes to check for any broken ornaments.
+Before storing Christmas decorations and ornaments, take a few minutes to check for any broken ornaments.
 If you don’t think they are worth fixing, throw them out.
-Then, see if you have any ornaments that either don’t “spark joy” or that no longer go with your Christmas tree theme.
+Then, see if you have any ornaments that don’t “spark joy” or no longer go with your Christmas tree theme.
 You can donate these or gift them.

-If you have a ton of Christmas ornaments (too many for your tree) but you just aren’t ready to part with them, there are a few creative options.
-You can add them to a Christmas wreath, hang them from garland on your stairs, put them in a clear vase, or decorate your mantle.
+If you have a ton of Christmas trinkets (too many for your tree) but aren’t ready to part with them, there are a few creative options.
+Add them to a Christmas wreath, hang them from garland on your stairs, put them in a clear vase, or decorate your mantle.

 You can, as long as they are in an airtight container.
 We usually use clear plastic tubs with big labels on them.
 Avoid using cardboard boxes as these can get damp, moldy, or even allow rodents to chew their way in (ew).